-The Clearing House procedure has been developed to comply with the Dutch tax ruling describing how to redistribute an excess amount to the RIPE NCC Contributors.
-A RIPE NCC Contributor is defined as a natural person or legal entity that receives services from the RIPE NCC and has been invoiced a service fee for the year at issue.
+The Clearing House procedure has been developed to comply with the Dutch tax ruling describing how to redistribute an excess amount to the RIPE NCC Members.
+A RIPE NCC Member is defined as a natural person or legal entity that receives services from the RIPE NCC and has been invoiced a service fee for the year at issue.
 The Clearing House may equal a maximum of three times the total amount of RIPE NCC service fees in the relevant financial year as stated in the audited financial report.
-This income excludes the sign-up fee and any other Service fees or payments made to the RIPE NCC that are not stipulated by the RIPE NCC Standard Service Agreement and the RIPE NCC Standard Terms and Conditions.
+This income excludes the sign-up fee and any other Service fees or payments made to the RIPE NCC that are not stipulated by the RIPE NCC Standard Service Agreement.

-Only Contributors that have fulfilled their financial obligations towards the RIPE NCC in the relevant financial year can participate in the Clearing House procedure.
+Only Members that have fulfilled their financial obligations towards the RIPE NCC in the relevant financial year can participate in the Clearing House procedure.
 If during the year the RIPE NCC Standard Service Agreement has been terminated by either party no participation in the Clearing House procedure will take place.